tsamo13/BUILD-IT/README.md

 **Build-it** is a platform that connects **individuals** seeking project implementation with **construction companies** and **workshops**.

 ## 🔧 Features
-**Individuals**: Create and publish projects, monitor progress, evaluate construction companies.
+**Individuals**: Create and publish projects, evaluate construction companies, delete projects if they want to.

-**Construction Companies**: Claim projects, submit permit applications, send collaboration requests to contractors, evaluate teams.
+**Construction Companies**: Claim projects, submit permit applications, send collaboration requests to workshops, evaluate teams.

-**Workshops**: View and respond to requests, provide project updates, leave projects if necessary.
+**Workshops**: View and respond to requests for collaboration, provide project updates.

 ## 📁 Files